 In order to enhance and improve the visitor experience through increased accessibility, more intuitive wayfinding and amplified educational engagement opportunities, expanded facilities are needed to meet the growing needs of visitors and the community.

-The Museum will partially reopen on January 2, 2026, with limited content, details TBD and announced at a later date.
+The Museum will partially reopen in spring 2026, with limited content, details TBD and announced at a later date.

 The Museum will fully reopen in the late summer of 2026 with a grand reopening to be announced.